SHeDAISY: Musical styles

 SHeDAISY's music is defined by the three sisters' vocal harmonies, as well as unconventional production and Kristyn's lyrics.
 Stephen L. Betts of Country Standard Time said that the group's sound had "rich, intricate harmony, coupled with passionate, empowering lyrical content" which he compared to a mix of Wilson Phillips and Martina McBride.
-Jim Patterson of the Associated Press described the trio's sound as having "girl-power lyrics, complex and busy arrangements with lots of studio sound effects, and non-stop vocal harmonies."
+Jim Patterson of the Associated Press described "girl-power lyrics, complex and busy arrangements with lots of studio sound effects, and non-stop vocal harmonies".
 Also writing for Country Standard Time, Rick Teverbaugh noted that the harmonies on the first two albums featured use of counterpoint, a technique he found mostly absent from Sweet Right Here.
 Kristyn stated that the three sisters learned to sing harmony on summertime road trips as children, where they would often sing along to albums by the Beach Boys and the Beatles with their parents.
-Among the sisters, Kassidy was the lead vocalist, In a review of Sweet Right Here, Loftus made note of unconventional lyrics, such as a name-drop of Appalachian folk dancer Jesco White in the track "Good Together (Bucket and Chicken)", or singing "blah blah blah" in the pre-chorus of "Don't Worry 'bout a Thing".
+Among the sisters, Kassidy was the lead vocalist.
+In a review of Sweet Right Here, Loftus made note of unconventional lyrics, such as a name-drop of Appalachian folk dancer Jesco White in the track "Good Together (Bucket and Chicken)", or singing "blah blah blah" in the pre-chorus of "Don't Worry 'bout a Thing".
 Jeff Lincoln, also of Country Standard Time, thought songs such as "Get Over Yourself" had feminist themes, but thought the trio's sound was negatively impacted by loud production and "bouncy, chipper melodies regardless of lyrical topic".

-SHeDAISY was frequently compared to the Dixie Chicks (now known as the Chicks), due to both acts being female trios whose mainstream success began aroudn the same time.
+SHeDAISY was frequently compared to the Dixie Chicks (now known as the Chicks), since both female trios' mainstream success began around the same time.
 Doug Robinson of Deseret News contrasted the two groups by noting that unlike the Chicks, the members of SHeDAISY were solely vocalists and not instrumentalists.
 He also noted that while all of SHeDAISY's songs were co-written by Kristyn, the Chicks recorded material by writers other than themselves.
 In the same article, music journalist Brian Mansfield thought the comparisons between SHeDAISY and the Chicks were furthered because no prior commercially successful country music acts had consisted of three women.
 Patterson also observed that a number of industry executives in Nashville regularly criticized SHeDAISY for their heavy pop influence.
 Salt Lake Tribune writer Lori Buttars thought that comparisons to the Chicks were furthered by "Friends-inspired hairdos and retro '70s style".
-The group was also compared to a number of contemporary solo females in country music.
+The group was also compared to a number of contemporary solo female acts in country music.
 A.J.
-Flick of the Tucson Citizen compared SHeDAISY's image to that of Shania Twain, noting that both acts had names of Native American origin and both recorded "quasi-woman-empowering lyrics in poppy tunes that sometimes feature a misplaced fiddle."
+Flick of the Tucson Citizen compared SHeDAISY's image to that of Shania Twain, noting that both acts had names of Native American origin and both recorded "quasi-woman-empowering lyrics in poppy tunes that sometimes feature a misplaced fiddle".
 Leaver also contrasted SHeDAISY with Twain and Faith Hill due to a number of pop music influences, but thought that SHeDAISY's music would "challenge the listener" due to their heavier production style.